miia6/TF_frontend/README.md

 - Invitations and applications working
 - TeammatesFinding modified: two different section
 - Added project cookies -> simpler UseEffects
+- Notifications for users who have received invitations, and for users who have received applications (cookies)

 # TO DO
+- Modify project search to include all of the projects (without filtering invitations and applications) for users who are project members (Miia)
 - Tags functionality (Binh)
-- Create some visual notification to invitations and applications and frontpage, if user has some PENDING ones.
-(Maybe cookies for these?)
-(Miia)
-- (Teammate invite to project creation ?)
-(I don't think this is not needed - Binh)
 - Improve visuality of the app (some images etc... ?).
 - Edit and delete projects (?)
+NOTE: remember to update project cookies if deleting projects
 - Let's also start documenting our features in this README.md as we proceed, would probably save time later on.